On the Maximal Subgroups of $E_7(q)$ and Related Almost Simple Groups: Determination of the almost simple subgroups

 One of the remaining three cases is the above case with a $14$-dimensional summand, but for $p=7$ so we cannot use the previous method.

 \begin{prop} Let $H\cong \PSU_3(3)$.
 If $p=7$ and $L(E_7){\downarrow_H}$ has composition factors

 then $H$ is unique up to $\mbG$-conjugacy and lies in an $A_6$-subgroup of $\mbG$.
 In particular, $H$ is a blueprint for $M(E_7)$ so is strongly imprimitive. \end{prop} \begin{proof} The composition factors of $H$ on $M(E_7)$ are $7,7^*,21_2,21_2^*$.
-As these modules are each projective, there are no extensions between them, so $M(E_7){\downarrow_H}$ is semisimple.
+As each of these modules is projective, there are no extensions between them, so $M(E_7){\downarrow_H}$ is semisimple.
 The alternating form is unique up to $\Sp_{56}(k)$-conjugacy by Proposition \ref{prop:ssmultfree}.

-In the supplementary materials we show that $H$ is unique up to $\mbG$-conjugacy.
-On the other hand, since $H$ has a $7$-dimensional irreducible module it lies in the $A_6$-Levi subgroup, and must act on $M(E_7)$ as $7\oplus 21_2\oplus 21_2^*\oplus 7^*$.
-Thus this is our subgroup $H$.
+In the supplementary materials we show that $H$ is unique up to $\mbG$-conjugacy, using the subalgebra method.
+On the other hand, since $H$ has a $7$-dimensional irreducible module there must be another copy $\hat H$ lying in the $A_6$-Levi subgroup, and this must act on $M(E_7)$ as $7\oplus 21_2\oplus 21_2^*\oplus 7^*$.
+Since $H$ is unique up to $\mbG$-conjugacy, we have that $H$ and $\hat H$ are conjugate.
 However, $A_6$ itself acts as the sum of four non-isomorphic modules of dimensions $7,7,21,21$, so $H$ and $A_6$ stabilize the same subspaces of $M(E_7)$.
 Thus $H$ is a blueprint for it, as claimed. \end{proof}

 The remaining two cases are where $H$ acts on $M(E_7)$ as $28\oplus 28^*$ and $p\neq 2,3,7$ or $p=7$.
-In this case there are two $\mbG$-classes of subgroups, and the difficulty is in understanding the action of the field automorphism on these classes.
+In this case there is a single $\mbG$-class of subgroups, and the difficulty is in understanding the action of the field automorphism on the class.
+Proof of maximality is delayed until Section \ref{sec:proofofmaximality}.